andrxmartinez/CSE341-Final/README.md

  choose e2e - next,
  click on test to run --
- note some require ID's that may need to be replaced or updated - (especially DELETEs)
+ note some require ID's that may need to be replaced or updated - (especially DELETEs) `npm cypress run` runs all the tests headless